Getting credit for your retirement savings

 - You are not claimed as a dependent on another person's income tax return

-- Your income falls within these limits in 2018 established by the IRS
+- Your income falls within limits established by the IRS

 The amount of the Saver's Credit

 The Saver's Credit is a dollar-for-dollar reduction in income tax.
 The amount of the saver's credit you can qualify for is based on the retirement plan contributions you make and your credit rate.
 The credit rate ranges from 10% to 50%, depending on adjusted gross income and filing status.
-In 2018, the maximum credit is $2,000, or $4,000 if filing jointly.
 Qualifying participants with the lowest income qualify for the highest saver's credit.
-This amount is subject to change in future years.

 How to claim the Saver's Credit